Elvanse Adult 50mg Hard Capsules

 Hypertension and other cardiovascular conditions

 Stimulant medications cause a modest increase in average blood pressure (about 2-4 mmHg) and average heart rate (about 3-6 bpm), and individuals may have larger increases.
-While the mean changes alone would not be expected to have short-term consequences, all patients should be monitored for changes in heart rate and blood pressure.
+While the mean changes alone would not be expected to have short-term consequences, all patients should be monitored for larger changes in heart rate and blood pressure.
 Caution is indicated in treating patients whose underlying medical conditions might be compromised by increases in blood pressure or heart rate, e.g., those with pre-existing hypertension, heart failure, recent myocardial infarction, or ventricular arrhythmia.

 Lisdexamfetamine has shown to prolong the QTc interval in some patients.
 It should be used with caution in patients with prolongation of the QTc interval, in patients treated with drugs affecting the QTc interval, or in patients with relevant pre-existing cardiac disease or electrolyte disturbances.

 The use of lisdexamfetamine dimesylate is contraindicated in patients with symptomatic cardiovascular disease and also in those patients with moderate to severe hypertension (see section 4.3).
+As the prevalence of hypertension increases with increasing age, a continued monitoring of blood pressure and cardiovascular status is required during treatment (see section 4.2).

 Cardiomyopathy

 Cardiomyopathy has been reported with chronic amfetamine use.
-It has also been reported with lisdexamfetamine dimesylate .
+It has also been reported with lisdexamfetamine dimesylate.

 Assessing cardiovascular status in patients being treated with stimulant medications